 - U.S. Supreme Court

-Of counsel at Eimer Stahl LLP and based in the firm’s Madison office, Ryan Walsh focuses his practice on appellate litigation and complex motions in a wide variety of areas, including antitrust, corporate law, environmental, ERISA, products liability, and white collar.
-He previously served as Chief Deputy Solicitor General of Wisconsin, where he presented oral argument in 12 high-stakes appeals (including before the en banc Seventh Circuit) and briefed a total of 32.
-His advocacy helped secure numerous wins, in the U.S. Supreme Court, where he co-authored a nationally award-winning brief, three federal courts of appeal, and the Wisconsin Supreme Court.
-In his state role, Walsh was also charged with building national, bipartisan coalitions of attorneys general and agencies in support of several lawsuits and briefing efforts, including a Wisconsin-led, 12-state coalition whose suit against the Federal Communications Commission prompted that agency to reverse a major new rule.
+Ryan previously served as Chief Deputy Solicitor General of Wisconsin, securing numerous wins in the Supreme Court of the United States, in three federal courts of appeal, and in the state supreme court.
+Ryan built national, bipartisan coalitions of attorneys general and agencies in support of several lawsuits and briefing efforts, including a Wisconsin-led, 12-state coalition whose suit against the Federal Communications Commission prompted that agency to reverse a major new rule.
 When he left government, Ryan had a perfect win record in all of his cases to have reached final judgment.